ReAwaken America Tour: 2021

-In the summer of 2021, the "Health and Freedom" events were rebranded the ReAwaken America Tour, sponsored by Charisma News.
-In an interview with Rolling Stone, Clark cited a meeting with Michael Flynn - a frequent guest on the tour - as the impetus for turning the Health and Freedom events into a tour, with Clark telling Flynn that "God wants us to do a tour" and Flynn agreeing.
+In the summer of 2021, the "Health and Freedom" events were rebranded the ReAwaken America Tour, sponsored by Charismatic Christian magazine Charisma News.
+In an interview with Rolling Stone, Clark cited a meeting with Michael Flynn—a frequent guest on the tour—as the impetus for turning the Health and Freedom events into a tour, with Clark telling Flynn that "God wants us to do a tour" and Flynn agreeing.
 While the events (under both names) initially received attention for their opposition to COVID-19 mitigation measures, from the beginning, they also focused significant attention on supporting conspiracy theories related to the 2020 presidential election, including those espoused by QAnon followers.

 During the November event held at Cornerstone Church in San Antonio, Texas, Clark reportedly led attendees in the "Let's Go Brandon!" chant, a euphemism used in place of the more explicit "Fuck Joe Biden!"
-At the same event, Michael Flynn stated, "If we are going to have one nation under God, which we must, we have to have one religion.
+At the same event, Flynn stated, "If we are going to have one nation under God, which we must, we have to have one religion.
 One nation under God, and one religion under God."

 At the December event held at Elevate Life Church in Dallas, Texas, several speakers, including Joe Oltmann and Jovan Hutton Pulitzer, became ill.
 Oltmann claimed that he was "99%" sure that his symptoms were from contact with anthrax.
 Clark denied the accusation, saying that what some people believed was an anthrax attack was actually just a fog machine.
 He also denied being part of the Illuminati.

 In December 2021, Eric Coomer, a former executive at Dominion Voting Systems, filed a federal defamation lawsuit against Clark, his ThriveTime Show, and his ReAwaken America Tour for having "monetized a false election fraud narrative" that produced "a constant drumbeat of outright falsehoods intended to place [Eric] Coomer at the center of a conspiracy theory to defraud the American people."
 The suit alleges that Clark began his attacks in December 2020 during a podcast interview when he told Joe Oltmann that Coomer "could/should be put to death" for treason.